magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rpc.md

 #### Usage of Persistent RPC

-To send the Persistent RPC through ThingsBoard, you need to add RPC Debug Terminal widget to your dashboard.
+To send the Persistent RPC through IoT Hub, you need to add RPC Debug Terminal widget to your dashboard.
 How to add RPC Debug Terminal and use this widget, you can read [here](/docs/{{docsPrefix}}reference/lwm2m-api/#rpc-commands).
 Then, follow these steps to test the Persistent RPC: